 When Mohammed Wardeh Needed a Hand, He Got It.
 Now, It’s His Turn to Give Back

 For most of his adult experience, Mohammed Wardeh searched tirelessly for a better life—for himself and his family.
-During this quest, he travelled from his hometown of Damascus, Syria to Aleppo, from Aleppo to Saudi Arabia, from Saudi Arabia back to Damascus, to Switzerland—and finally to New York City and a job with the UN.
+During this quest, he traveled from his hometown of Damascus, Syria to Aleppo, from Aleppo to Saudi Arabia, from Saudi Arabia back to Damascus, to Switzerland—and finally to New York City and a job with the UN.

 After struggling to stay afloat financially in New York, even with a master’s degree in computer information systems, Mohammed and his wife prepared to return to Syria.
 As they packed, revolution erupted in their home country.
 Suddenly, they were stuck.